camdowney/neutro/README.md

 When you call .html() on a queried element, it starts with replacing the element's innerHTML with whatever you pass into it.
 If it's just a string value, then the work is done there.
 However, you may also pass in functions (components) as well.
 When this happens, a placeholder div will be inserted instead, and then the component will receive a reference to that placeholder.
 Since this relies on tagged templates, there are a few caveats, but overall it allows you to write markup similar to JSX without the need for transpilation.

-As for the components themselves, they simply need to return a function that accepts the reference that will be passed to them.
-Components don't need to return anything as a result; they should simply interact with their reference in order to render the desired markup.
+As for the components themselves, they just need to return a function that accepts the reference that will be passed to them.
+Components don't need to return anything as a result; they should interact with their reference in order to render the desired markup.

 ```js
 // Somewhere in your app